1,374 Days: My Life With Long Covid

 none provided

 In the piece, Giorgia uses colorful brushstrokes of varying intensity to track her symptoms each day over the past few years.
 Seen all at once across the calendar, these dense layers of marks begin to convey the magnitude of pain and suffering inflicted by Long Covid.
-Along with the visualization, Giorgia contributes a guest essay that makes public many of the details of her journey for the first time, with the wish that it might help raise awareness and funding for the illness.
+Accompanying the visualization, Giorgia contributed a guest essay that makes public many of the details of her journey for the first time.

 none provided